You wander into the tackle shop to buy some hooks, and there in front of you is a huge array of sizes and variations. Confused?

 In both these scenarios the extra strength of the smaller hook, equates to a larger size hook.

-The other common x standard is the length of
+The other common x standard is the length of the hook

 A '2x long' hook has a shank twice as long as the standard hook of the same size.
 A 3x long hook has a shank 3 times as long as the standard sized hook.
 'X' long are hooks mostly found in fly-tying hooks.